 Irena Benyovsky Latin was born in 1970 in Zagreb (Croatia).
 She graduated History and Cultural Antropology at University of Zagreb, and defended MA thesis at Medieval Studies, CEU (Budapest, Hungary).
 As a Fulbright visiting fellow, she spent 1999 at Stanford University (California, US).
 In 2002, she defended her PhD dissertation at University of Zagreb on “Social Determination of the Urban Development: Trogir, 1250-1450”.
 She participated in workshops of the Venetian International University in 2001/2002 (Medieval Urbanism Workshop) and 2013 (Digital Visualization Workshop).

-Since 1997, she has been working at the Croatian Institute of History, from 2012 as senior researcher.
+Since 1997, she has been working at the Croatian Institute of History, from 2019 as scholarly advisor.
 She has served as the Institute’s deputy director (2007-10).
 She was co-president of the Croatian National Committee for Historical Disciplines (1999–2004).
 Since 2009 she has been editor-in-chief of the Institute’s journal Povijesni prilozi [Historical Contribution].
 Since 2014 she has been a head of the Institute’s research programme Urban History of Croatia.

 From 1999 to 2001 together with Tatjana Buklijaš she was PI of international scientific project ‘Medieval Hospitals and Medical Knowledge in South-eastern Europe’.
 From 2007 to 2013 she was PI of the research project ‘The Croatian Medieval Town: Social Structures, Topography and Urban Life’, supported by Croatian Ministry of Sciences and Arts.
-Since 2015 she has been PL of the research project Cities of the Croatian Middle Ages: Urban Elites and Urban Space.
+From 2015 to 2019 she was PL of the Croatian Sciece Foundation research project Cities of the Croatian Middle Ages : Urban Elites and Urban Space (URBES).
+From 2020 she has been PL of the Croatian Science Foundation research project Topographies of Power: eastern Adriatic cities in medieval spheres of power (TOPOS).

-She teaches courses in medieval and urban history at Universities of Zagreb and Dubrovnik (since 2012 as Associate Professor).
+She teaches courses in medieval and urban history at Universities of Zagreb and Dubrovnik (since 2018 as Full Professor).
 She supervised 5 completed doctoral dissertations on urban history.

 Recently Published Titles